mohamedsadiqaguenaou/NoMusic/README.md

-# NoMusic
+# NoMusic - Remove Background Music From Videos

-NoMusic is a Chrome extension that removes or suppresses background music from tab audio in real time with an entirely local processing pipeline.
+NoMusic is a browser extension that removes background music from tab audio in real time with an entirely local processing pipeline.

 Chrome Web Store:
 https://chromewebstore.google.com/detail/fepfnjijcojaoihcekfhonohejglmdbc?utm_source=github.com